simsoll/frontend-first-assignment/handover.md

 ## Build process
 Be cautious when updating font-awesome as it might break the build process as the appropiate css and font files are not copied to the ./public/vendor folder.
+The "main" property in .bower.json file should look like the following to insure with css and font files are copied correctly to the ./public/vendor/ folder

+'''javascript
+  "main": [
+    "css/font-awesome.css",
+    "fonts/*.*"
+  ],
+'''

 ## Further development
 * Add order states: reject submitted bids.